MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/troubleshoot-error-when-tries-to-access-center.md

 ---
-title: External sharing is disabled for the site when a delegated partner administrator tries to access a client's SharePoint Online Admin Center
+title: Error when a delegated partner administrator accesses a client's SharePoint Online admin center
-description: Provides a resolution for an issue in which external sharing is disabled for the site when a delegated partner administrator tries to access a client's SharePoint Online Admin Center.
+description: Provides a resolution for an issue in which external sharing is disabled for the site when a delegated partner administrator tries to access a client's SharePoint Online admin center.
 author: helenclu
 manager: dcscontentpm
 localization_priority: Normal